sagemath/sagewiki_to_gh-2022-10-10/MichaelAbshoff.md

  * [[DebianSAGE]]
  * whatever else currently needs fixing
  * [[http://trac.sagemath.org/sage_trac/query?status=new&status=assigned&status=reopened&owner=mabshoff&order=priority|My open trac tickets]] (the idea was shamelessly stolen from Martin Albrecht)
+ * Maintain the [[sage.math/SageBinaries|collection]] of Sage releases installed on sage.math.
+This can be useful to pinpoint regressions or just to use older Sage releases

 === Low Level: Build System Improvements ===